TransforMap/data.transformap.co/CONTRIBUTING.md

 read a POI:
   curl http://localhost:8726/poi/3f99cbbccb02d48b595c369a150027ec

+this is also done automatically in the integration test

 ## database model for POIs

 there are two kinds of objects in our poi database: